FEUP-LDTS-2021/ldts-project-assignment-g1301/docs/README.md

 ### Link to mutation testing report
 [Mutation tests](../build/reports/pitest/202201201839/index.html)

+### ADITIONAL OBERSVATION
+On bettercodehub.com our project scored a 8/10, but in reality it should have been a 9/10 because since we tested using Spock instead of JUnit, Better Code Hub cannot detect our assert density, eventhough we have a 99% test code percentage.

 ### SELF-EVALUATION
 The workflow was very dynamic between all group members and the work was distributed equally.
 Everyone was motivated to contribute to the assignment.